Kemal Atatürk Memorial, Canberra: Design

 The memorial consists of a crescent shaped wall on a circular paved area.
 The form of the wall reflects the crescent moon and five-pointed star of the Turkish flag.
 In the centre of the memorial is a time capsule containing soil from the battlefields of Gallipoli.
 It was designed originally by architecture firm PDCM.

 Centrally located in the wall is a bronze likeness of Atatürk – a gift of the Turkish government by Turkish sculptor Hüseyin Gezer.
 The inscription, attributed to Atatürk, pays tribute to his former foes and reflects his understanding of the cost of war:

 Bust of Mustafa Kemal Atatürk with inscription of his words.

 Those heroes that shed their blood and lost their lives... you are now lying in the soil of a friendly country.
 Therefore, rest in peace.
 There is no difference between the Johnnies and the Mehmets to us where they lie side by side here in this country of ours...
 You the mothers who sent their sons from far away countries wipe away your tears.
 Your sons are now lying in our bosom and are in peace.
 After having lost their lives on this land they have become our sons as well.

-The quote honours all former enemy soldiers who have died in Turkey.
-There is however some doubt as to whether the words are Atatürk's.
+The quote is supposed to honour all former enemy soldiers who have died in Turkey.
+However, the quote is fake.
+Atatürk never said this, it was made up by Şükrü Kaya for diplomatic reasons.
+In fact, Atatürk considered the ANZACs to have been invaders and considered them inferior to the Turks.

 Surrounding the memorial are pine trees Pinus halepensis grown from seed collected from the Gallipoli lone pine.